python-zeroconf/python-zeroconf/README.rst

-  update_record has been deprecated in favor of async_update_records A compatibility shim exists to ensure classes that use RecordUpdateListener as a base class continue to have update_record called, however they should be updated as soon as possible.
+  update_record has been deprecated in favor of async_update_records A compatibility shim exists to ensure classes that use RecordUpdateListener as a base class continue to have update_record called, however, they should be updated as soon as possible.

   A new method async_update_records_complete is now called on each